Skip to content

 ‘A very good insight into graphic design and how it's done in the modern world.
 I finally got to grips with fairly complex programmes.'

 ‘I found the course very enjoyable, with a build-up in the level of difficulty.
 One to one feedback provided me with some 'ah-ha' moments, and demonstrations in software I have never used were great.
-I wanted to do the course to broaden my job prospects and learn from an experience designer.
+I wanted to do the course to broaden my job prospects and learn from an experienced designer.
 I've taken away a portfolio and knowledge I can build on, and a better understanding on the theory.'

 ‘I learnt to use Adobe properly, and have learnt how to have an eye for colour.
 I enjoyed the one to one conversations and paying close attention to other people's work on the course too.
 The second project was absolutely exciting.'